 “Alex and Ryleigh, listen to me carefully.
 State law is precise and clear on cases of sexual abuse involving minors.
 Under no circumstances can your daughter’s name be revealed in public court documents or the media.

-“Ah, the lady who just popped up is Ashley Brant, one of the founders of this law firm and our specialist on family law and sexual abuse cases.
+“Ah, the lady who just popped up is Ashley Brant, one of the founders of this law firm and our specialist in family law and sexual abuse cases.
 Ashley, this is Alex Rome and her daughter Ryleigh.
-Alex says that the policeman who arrested the Angel raped her daughter three years ago, and they have proofsexually assaulted.”
+Alex says they have proof that the policeman who arrested Angel sexually assaulted her daughter three years ago.”

 “May I ask, Ms. Rome, what is the proof?”
 Ashley said.